Understanding signals

 File tampering signals

-File tampering signals provide information about how a document has been altered after it was generated, allowing teams to assess what types of modifications occurred and what information has been changed.
+File tampering signals provide detailed information about alterations made to a document after it was initially generated.
+These signals help teams assess what types of modifications occurred and identify the specific information that has been changed.

 Reviewing detect signals

-This section describes the information presented in the Dashboard once a document has completed processing and how you can access and review Detect signals.
+This section explains how the information is displayed in the Ocrolus Dashboardafter a document has finished processing, and guides you on how to access and review Detect signals.

-Detect signals will be available to review in the Dashboard via the Book Overview screen.
+Detect signals will be available to review in the Dashboard on the Book Overview screen.
 Books with Detect signals for review will display a red flag in the status column.

-• A green circle indicates that the Document was successfully uploaded and that no fraud signals were found.
+- Green circle: The document was successfully uploaded and no fraud signals were detected.

-• A red flag indicates the document has been processed and Detect signals were found.
+- Red flag: The document has been processed and fraud signals were found.

-• A green partial circle indicates that the capture process has been completed successfully, but Detect is still running.
+- Green partial circle: The capture process has been completed successfully, but the Detect process is still running.

 The Book Overview page displays Detect signals at the Book and Document level.
 See below for details about the information contained in each panel on the Book Overview page.